kchenfs/PrepDeck/README.md

 Go to Route 53 to manage your domain (e.g., momotarodashboard.com).

-Create a DNS record (an A record with an Alias) that points your desired URL (e.g., `
+Create a DNS record (an A record with an Alias) that points your desired URL (e.g., `)

+Looking at UberEats API, we will most likely want to work with the following functions: https://developer.uber.com/docs/eats/references/api/order_suite#tag/WebhookEvents/paths/webhookEvents/post

+    1. AcceptOrder
+    2. GetOrder

+Looking at DoorDash API we w